WebAhead/master-reference/coursebook/README.md

 For materials to complete before arrival, you can find our precourse [here](precourse/README.md).

-The first eight weeks comprise the taught part of the curriculum.
-For materials related to each week see:
+The first eight weeks will provide you with the necessary building blocks for creating a web app:
 * [Week 1](week-1/README.md) - Toolkit
 * [Week 2](week-2/README.md) - Testing
 * [Week 3](week-3/README.md) - APIs